 1. Gray Hawk

-Gray Hawks are first on our list of types of hawks in Utah.
-It is a type of hawk native to Utah and can be found throughout the state.
+Gray Hawks are the first on our list of hawk types in Utah.
+They are a native species of hawk and can be found throughout the state.

 With striking gray plumage and white patches on each shoulder, these birds soar high above their habitats in search of food.